engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 {% endhighlight %}

 # Quick Walk-through
+* We mark the head node as visited.
-* We add the head of our node to the queue
+* We add the head of our node to the queue.
-* We go into the while loop `while (queue.Count > 0)` and de-queue the head node
+* We go into the while loop `while (queue.Count > 0)` and de-queue the head node.
-* We check if the value of the node is the one we are looking for
+* We check if the value of the node is the one we are looking for.
-* We then iterate the children of the head node
+* We then iterate the children of the head node.
-* For each child we check if we have already visited it `if (!n.Marked)`
+* For each child we check if we have already visited it `if (!n.Marked)`.
-* If not visited we now mark it as visited and enqueue the node so that it's value and children are checked
+* If not visited we now mark it as visited and enqueue the node so that it's value and children are checked.
 * If we never find a result we return null.

 # Example tests: